Skip to main content

 GRI 2-28 Membership associations

 AT&T contributes to industry associations and coalitions, such as the United States Telecom Association, and other associations that advocate on matters of importance to the industry on behalf of their members.
-For more information on the memberships and coalitions we support, see our Political Engagement Report as well as our issue briefs .
+For more information on the memberships and coalitions we support, see our Political Engagement Report and Stakeholder Engagement webpage as well as our issue briefs.

 GRI 2-29 Approach to stakeholder engagement